 SANTA ANA, Calif.
 (Oct.
-17, 2012) — Increased persecution, the election of a Muslim Brotherhood president, the death of the Coptic Orthodox Church pope and thousands fleeing their homeland in fear of an uncertain future.
+17, 2012) — Increased persecution, the election of a Muslim Brotherhood president, the death of the Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country.
+More Orthodox Church pope and thousands fleeing their homeland in fear of an uncertain future.

 Followers of Jesus in Egypt have faced major challenges on their journey of faith in 2012.